-- The pressure setting and the resultant reseat pressure are in reference to the port 1 area of the QPA* pilot valve.
+- The pressure setting and the resultant reseat pressure are in reference to the port 2 area of the QCD* pilot valve.
 Pump pressure will be higher and accumulator pressure will be lower due to pressure drop caused by flow.
-Use of the remote sense for accumulator pressure will minimize the error on the accumulator side of the circuit.
-Use of the remote sense is highly recommended.

 - The porting on this assembly is large in relation to its capacity.
 This is done to encourage the use of correspondingly large piping to minimize problems caused by flow induced pressure drop.

 - The spool design of the pilot valve allows it to maintain a fixed differential ratio because the areas are created by diameters on the spool that will not wear or change with use.

 - The accumulator pilot valve must be set below any reliefs in the pump side of the system or severe heating could occur.

 - The relief in this package is meant to be an over-pressure device.
 It is set higher than the highest setting of the pilot valve and capped.